ninethsense/AI/API2MCP/readme.md

 - **api-to-mcpserver.py** - An MCP Server which wraps all the dodapi.
 When the server is up, you can access using any MCP Client code to access the tools

 - **mcpclient-example.py** - Using the same FastMCP, the client call demonstrates listing of all the available tools (useful to know the newly generated tool names by MCP Server) and calls one tool.

+## How to execute the sample scripts

+* Step 1: Start Server and keep it running
+    * python api-to-mcpserver.py

+* Step 2: Run client script
+    * python mcpclient-example.py